Everything You Want To Know About Retainers – 8 of Your Top FAQ’s Answered

 It depends on the type of retainer your dental team prescribes you.
 Some retainers look very similar to clear aligners, which means they’re usually not visible unless you tell someone you are wearing them.
 Others may have metal wires or be slightly more noticeable, but chat with your dental team if you’d prefer to explore more discreet options.

 Everyone’s teeth naturally shift and move over time, including those who have never had teeth straightening treatments.
-So if you think it may be time to take a fresh look at your teeth straightening options, consider either an at-home clear aligner kit or a new retainer from Straight My Teeth.
+So if you think it may be time to take a fresh look at your teeth straightening options, consider either an at-home clear aligner kit or a new retainer.